actris/data-management-plan/DMP/initial-DMP.md

 #### The types and formats of data generated/collected

-The ACTRIS CLU data centre unit is making use of the CLOUDNET data base infrastructure.
+The ACTRIS CLU data centre unit is making use of the Cloudnet database infrastructure.
 Cloud remote sensing data submitted to ACTRIS need to be in a specified format compliant with the centralized processing suite.
 CLU provides data compliant with netCDF 3 and netCDF4 formats as much as possible, and following CF 1.7 convention.
 Level 0 data submitted to ACTRIS CLU are required to be in a specified format compliant with the centralized processing suite.
 All further data levels are produced by the CLU processing suite.

 #### Re-use of existing data

-The ACTRIS data user interface will include access to cloud remote sensing legacy data resulting from ACTRIS pre-projects (for CLU [CLOUDNET](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
+The ACTRIS data user interface will include access to cloud remote sensing legacy data resulting from ACTRIS pre-projects (for CLU [Cloudnet](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
 These will also be included as a part of the ACTRIS CLU data centre unit.
 Legacy data resulting from ACTRIS preprojects will be available in the same format as current products.

 #### The origin of the data